mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

 SmartThings is Samsung's home automation system.
+The System provides a

 ### Technical Overview